avlcodemonkey/luxbar/README.md

 ```

 # Style options
-This fork of luxbar supports only one style `luxbar-fixed`, instead of the three original.
+This fork of luxbar supports only one  of the original styles `luxbar-fixed`, instead of all three.
 This style will be always at the top of your screen even when you scroll down and will look something like this:

 ![luxbar-fixed](http://i.imgur.com/h6DBQsI.png)